colby13king/cs5320-code/README.md

 Source Code Supplementary Material
 Any source code files provided as a supplement to the book are freely available to the public for download.
 Reuse of the code is permitted, in whole or in part, including the creation of derivative works, provided that you acknowledge that you are using it and identify the source: Pro ASP.NET Core 7 10th ed., Adam Freeman, Manning Publishing, 2023.

-How to run the main application
+How to run the main application.
-Open the Solution is Visual Studio
+Open the Solution in Visual Studio.
 Make sure the LicenseAssetManager is set to the starting project.
 Click on the "http" button in Visual Studio.
 A command terminal will open showing the commands that are being run.